KwabenaFosu/KwabenaFosu/README.md

-    ✨ Aspiring SRE/DevOps Engineer, Learning to live in the cloud and automate the boring stuff
+    ✨  Learning to live in the cloud and automate the boring stuff

     👀 I’m interested in Cloud, Data and Systems Engineering